rohanrasane/devsculptcha/identifyrisks.md

-##Use LLMs to surface hidden risks in design/code/traffic patterns
 # Using LLMs to Surface Hidden Architectural Risks

 | Stage                        | Traditional Pain                                                       | How an LLM Helps                                                                                                                                                                      | Quick Win                                                                        |